b-junkoo/b-junkoo/README.md

 ### Index of Personal Projects
 I am doing these projects to gain working proficiency in Python.
 1. [Sudoku](https://github.com/b-junkoo/Sudoku) - Uses a backtracking algorithm to create a fully solvable Sudoku board which is then mapped to a fully interactable GUI.
 Comes with a solver button that preserves your inputs if they were correct and a new button that creates an entirely new puzzle.
-2. [Online Weather Scraper with GUI](https://github.com/b-junkoo/WeatherGUI) - Retrieves week's weather forecast from Weather.gov's website and displays it using a GUI
+2. [Online Weather Scraper with GUI](https://github.com/b-junkoo/WeatherGUI) - Retrieves week's weather forecast using Weather.gov's api and displays it using a GUI

 ### Kaggle Competitions:
 The Basics: